hinriksnaer/Useful-Resources-for-A.I./README.md

 ### Classificiation and decision theory

 When our target is no longer continulous but instead belongs to a set of descrete values, we have do define desicion regions to classify our input.
-We can divide our input space $$\mathcal{R}^D$$ into K desicion regions
+We can divide our input space R in dimension D into K desicion regions.

 #### Classication theory